From essential experiences to can't-miss destinations, we've partnered with Qantas to bring you an incredible travel tale each month.

 Coachella 2016 takes place at Palm Springs, California from April 15-17 and April 22-24, hosting the same lineup over two separate weekends, including LCD Soundsystem, Guns N’ Roses, Calvin Harris, Sufjan Stevens, Foals, underworld, Ice Cube, Disclosure, Chvrches, Sia, Flume and Rancid (plus heaps more).
-Check out Qantas flights to LA here or use the fare finder below.
+Check out Qantas flights to LA here.

 (Story updated in March 2016.)